Blanking is a stamping process in which a portion of a plate’s closed contour is separated from another portion by utilizing a die.

 |0.06~0.07||1/5~1/3||Small burr||Need to maintain good product conditions|

 |>0.07||<1/5||The burr becomes larger with tear marks||It is necessary to reduce the blanking clearance.|

 Two sets of molds were optimized and managed using the test panel based on the gap range indicated in the table, and their production performance was monitored.

 Figure 12 displays the statistics of burr faults after the optimized management of the blanking gap starting from December 8.
 After a period of production, the fault rate has decreased and stabilized.

 Figure 13 shows the statistics of indentation failures after optimizing the management of the blanking gap starting from December 8.
 After a period of production, the failure rate has decreased and stabilized.

 Fig. 12 burr fault statistics before and after optimization

 Fig. 13 indentation failure statistics before and after optimization

-On this basis, the section analysis of the stainless steel plate with the brand of GX220BDL+ZF and the sheet thickness of 0.7mm under different blanking gaps is carried out, and the optimization scheme of blanking gap is determined based on the relative height of the bright band, which improves the poor indentation problem caused by the blanking gap being less than the reasonable value and the poor burr problem caused by the blanking gap being greater than the reasonable value in production.
+The section analysis of a 0.7mm thick stainless steel plate with the brand GX220BDL+ZF is conducted under different blanking gaps and the optimal blanking gap scheme is established based on the relative height of the bright band.
+This improves the issues of poor indentation caused by a blanking gap that is too small and poor burr caused by a blanking gap that is too large.

-Through the follow-up production tracking, it is confirmed that the failure rate decreases and tends to be stable.
+Through subsequent production monitoring, it has been confirmed that the failure rate has decreased and stabilized.